COVID-19 Response Updates

-Weavers Way is temporarily increasing the number of days during which home delivery, curbside pickup, and pre-ordering are available to members.
-We will now offer these services daily Monday through Friday.
+Weavers Way is now offering delivery and curbside pickup daily Monday through Saturday.
+Home delivery for members is available in Ambler and Mt Airy.
 Click here for more info and to place an order.

 We continue to adapt to public health needs created by COVID-19 while also providing our customers healthy food in a safe environment.
 To that end, we are instituting the following changes until further notice: